administer-org/aos/README.md

 - Attempted Roblox ID
 - User-Agent string

 **Important:** This data is only collected if abusive behavior is detected.
-For legitimate usage, such as within Roblox game servers, no IP information is collected.
+For legitimate usage, such as within Roblox game servers, no IP information is sent to permanent storage.
 Abusing the service will result in permanent blockage, and such decisions are typically final unless there is compelling evidence of error.

 If you believe you were wrongly flagged and recieved a "This incidient will be reported" message in error, please [contact us](mailto:administer-team@notpyx.me) to resolve the issue and remove your information from our logs.